fahampoordaryaei/MakeCents/README.md

       * Institute providing the scholarship
       * Optional: extracurricular activities as an influencing factor
     * Matching system example: uses a student profile (grades, course, location, financial status) to suggest best-fit scholarships
-  * **Social Layer**

-    * Add friends within the app
-    * Privacy controls: choose whether to reveal spending habits or keep private
-    * Discussion board for students in the same course
-    * Database to retrieve friends’ banking info **only if** their data is public
-    * Optional: ability to view friends’ schedules
   * **Safety System**

-    * Secure login with **2FA**
     * Login attempt counter
     * After 3 failed attempts: timed out for 5 minutes
     * Database storing user credentials linked to the program for authentication/security features

 # Security Analyst and Software Developer (John)